Postsecondary Child Care Grant

 Note: Child Care Grant awards may be processed after other types of financial aid.
 Please plan accordingly.

-The maximum award amount is $6,500 per eligible child per academic year.
+The maximum award amount is $6,500 per eligible child per 9-month academic year.
 The amount of the award cannot exceed 40 hours of child care per week per eligible child.
+Students are eligible to receive an extra term of eligibility for summer term attendance.

 In some instances, the maximum award may be increased by 10 percent to compensate for higher market costs for infant care up to the point the child reaches 18 months of age.
 Applicants who are charged a higher rate for infant care should inquire with their school to see if they offer this adjustment, and if so, to obtain the form necessary to request the adjustment.